sickozell/SickoCV/README.md

 'SZ' knob sets the size of the cycle in milliseconds and the 'FD' knob sets the % of crossfade between cycles.

 Cyclic Time stretch algorithm usually plays samples with its characteristic metallic sound, especially when slowing down and depending on cycle size setting.
-If it is used in combination with v/oct modulation bizarre results can be achieved.
+If it is used in combination with v/oct modulation some interesting results can be achieved.
 Please note that extreme settings can however alter pitch a little or obtain a bit of chorus/reverb.

 ## Switcher / SwitcherSt